atalyaro/ClothingShop/README.md

 # Clothing Shop
-This website includs every little detail that a clothing shop needs. from registering as a client to order delivery to your home.
+This website includs every little detail that a clothing shop needs: from registering as a client to order delivery to your home.

 There is Admin and clients accounts in the system.

-landing page:
+Landing page:
-devide to three parts: info part, me part and login the info part presents in real time all the orders that has been submitted and the amount of products that are still availlable in the website the me part expliend about me and my store (real story) and a login page or pass to register page. after log in the info page update with the last prusche or open cart info he have
+Devide to three parts: info part, me part and login

+The info part presents in real time all the orders that has been submitted and the amount of products that are still availlable in the website

+The me part expliend about me and my store (my real story) And a login page or pass to register page.

+After log in the info page update with the last prusche or open cart info he have

 Register page:
 Built with a few stages, some of the features you can find is checking in real time if ID is already exist in the DataBase and comparing passwornd with confirm password.

 Store page:
 Devide to two parts: cart and store

-If the client already save a products from last visit its showing in the cart The cart shows all the products photo name amount and price For each produxt there is an option to delete prodcuts from the cart There is a total price (whos every change get update) and an oprion to clean the cart The store is divided to catagories
+If the client already save a products from last visit its showing in the cart

+The cart shows all the products photo name amount and price

+For each produxt there is an option to delete prodcuts from the cart

+There is a total price (whos every change get update) and an oprion to clean the cart

+The store is divided to catagories

 In each catogry there is a few products

-When a client choose to add a product to his cart he choose how many items he wantes and the adding in real time There is also a search from any products from all catagorys
+When a client choose to add a product to his cart he choose how many items he wantes and the adding in real time

+There is also a search from any products from all catagorys

 Order page: